Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Born--Markov master equations

 Having introduced our model, let us tackle its dynamics.
-Assuming that the strength $\lambda$ of the system--bath coupling is weak, we may approximate the time evolution through the ``Markovian'' Redfield quantum master equation \cite{bp}
+Assuming that the system--bath coupling is weak, we may approximate the time evolution through the ``Markovian'' Redfield quantum master equation \cite{bp}